sharjeelnisar/AayKisan/README.md

 # Solution
 =======================================

-AayKisan is a digital platform, comprising of a website and mobile applications,  to provide business model, payment gateway, logistics and technical assistance to encourage and facilitate communities / households / kitchen gardeners
+AayKisan is a digital platform, comprising of a website and mobile applications, to provide business model, payment gateway, logistics and technical assistance to encourage and facilitate communities / households / kitchen gardeners.
+It helps budding entrepreneurs to showcase their unique products and enhance their business.

 # Team